Days With Frog and Toad

 Days With Frog and Toad is an American children's picture book, written and illustrated by Arnold Lobel and published by Harper & Row in 1979.
 It is the fourth and final book in the Frog and Toad series.
 Like the other three books, it comprises five easy-to-read short stories.
-It has received positive reviews, and it is used in classroom settings.
+It has received positive reviews, and is used in classroom settings.
 It contains themes of friendship, adventure, and solitude.

 Summary

 "Tomorrow"

 Toad wakes up and realizes that he has a lot of work to do, which he decides to leave for tomorrow.
 Frog proceeds to tell Toad about his work, such as cleaning the house or taking care of his plants.
 This upsets Toad, and now he cannot stop thinking about the amount of work he has for tomorrow.
 Toad then realizes that if he does the work today, he will not have to do it tomorrow.
 He readily does all of the work he planned for the next day so tomorrow he can enjoy himself.